Integration Bee: Africa

+Asia

 A Philippine integration competition (often shortened as Integ Bee) was originally held four times at the University of the Philippines Diliman, located in Quezon City, and sponsored by UP Physics Association (UPPA).
 Subsequently, the competition was scaled up to allow undergraduates of other Philippine universities to participate.
 One typical event in 2014 at the Philippine National Institute of Physics, allowed contestants to test their accuracy and speed, capability in mental solving, and mastery in evaluating integrals.
 The winner received a cash prize of 5,000 Philippine pesos (about €100 or US$113), whilst two runners-up received 1,000 pesos (about €20 or US$22).

-The Integration Bee is also held at the University of Cambridge, University of New South Wales, Australia, and Indian Institute of Science Education and Research, Pune.
-The Bee held at Cambridge has participants from other British universities, including University of Oxford, Imperial College London, Durham University and University of Warwick.
+In Bangladesh, Chittagong University of Engineering & Technology (CUET) made history by organizing the country's first-ever Integration Bee competition in November 2024.
+The event featured two stages: an initial written round followed by a series of one-on-one matches.
+From the written round, 16 students advanced to compete in 1v1 duels, resulting in eight matches before the quarterfinals.
+The competition then progressed through the quarterfinals, semifinals, and a final match, with an additional match held to determine the second runner-up.
+The CUET Schrödinger Society, in collaboration with the Department of Mathematics, honored the top three participants, including the "Grand Integrator", with custom-designed metal crests and medals.
+All 16 finalists received uniquely crafted medals, and the top three winners were awarded prize money as part of the recognition for their achievements.
+The event was live-streamed on the official Facebook page of the CUET Integration Bee, allowing a wider audience to witness this innovative academic competition.